-This guest blog post was submitted by Chris Paradiso, Owner of Paradiso Financial & Insurance Services LLC and Paradiso Presents LLC.
+This guest blog post was written by Chris Paradiso, Owner of Paradiso Financial & Insurance Services LLC and Paradiso Presents LLC.
 Chris started Paradiso Presents LLC, to teach small agencies how to survive in today's complex online marketing world.

 Email marketing campaigns have become widely integrated into marketing plans everywhere.
 The idea is that you can design an email and blast it out to a wide audience, hopefully earning new business or attraction toward your brand in the process.

 Let's go over some ways you can raise the bar on getting more emails opened when they land in your prospect's inbox.

 When someone takes a look at an email, they are going to notice whether or not it's personalized; if you're sending it to a mass audience, in many cases it's easy to tell.

 Generally speaking, people like to be connected with on a one-on-one basis, so the more personalization you add to your mail, the better.

 While you're drafting up your campaign, try not to mention anything like a list, or speak to a wide audience, but make it sound like you're having a conversation with a single person.
 Also, try not to be redundant in a sense of repeating someone's name too often.
 Try to speak to them like you're a peer, or like you're on their side.

 If you make it seem like you're speaking to each person you are reaching out to individually, then they will be more likely to join your following.

 Tip #2: Write Clear and Direct Subject Lines